Copula-Stein Discrepancy: A Generator-Based Stein Operator for Archimedean Dependence: Introduction

 This paper addresses this gap by proposing a new paradigm for Stein-based GoF testing that is explicitly dependence-aware.
 We achieve this by building our discrepancy on the principles of copula theory.
 A copula is a function that isolates the dependence structure of a multivariate distribution from its marginal distributions \citep{Sklar1959, Nelsen2006}.
 By defining a Stein operator directly on the \emph{copula density} rather than the joint density, we introduce the Copula-Stein Discrepancy (CSD), a novel metric designed to be maximally sensitive to misspecifications in the dependence structure.
 For the broad and flexible class of Archimedean copulas, our approach is particularly powerful, yielding a closed-form Stein kernel derived directly from the copula's scalar generator function \citep{GenestRivest1993}.

-Our contributions are as follows: \begin{itemize} \item We introduce the Copula-Stein Discrepancy (CSD) and derive a new Stein operator and corresponding closed-form kernel tailored to copula densities. \item We provide a comprehensive theoretical analysis, proving that CSD (i) metrizes weak convergence of copula distributions; (ii) has an empirical estimator that converges at the minimax optimal rate of $O_P(n^{-1/2})$; and (iii) is provably sensitive to differences in tail dependence coefficients. \item We demonstrate the generality of the CSD framework by extending it beyond Archimedean families to any copula satisfying mild regularity conditions, including important classes like elliptical and vine copulas. \item We establish the practical viability of CSD by proving its exact computation scales linearly in dimension and developing a random feature approximation that reduces the sample complexity from quadratic to nearly linear, enabling its use on large-scale datasets. \end{itemize} This work positions CSD as a principled, practical, and powerful tool for dependence-aware model diagnostics and goodness-of-fit testing.
-The remainder of the paper is structured as follows.
+Our contributions are as follows: \begin{enumerate} \item We introduce the Copula-Stein Discrepancy (CSD) and derive a new Stein operator and corresponding closed-form kernel tailored to copula densities. \item We provide a comprehensive theoretical analysis, proving that CSD (i) metrizes weak convergence of copula distributions; (ii) has an empirical estimator that converges at the minimax optimal rate of $O_P(n^{-1/2})$; and (iii) is provably sensitive to differences in tail dependence coefficients. \item We demonstrate the generality of the CSD framework by extending it beyond Archimedean families to any copula satisfying mild regularity conditions, including important classes like elliptical and vine copulas. \item We establish the practical viability of CSD by proving its exact computation scales linearly in dimension and developing a random feature approximation that reduces the sample complexity from quadratic to nearly linear, enabling its use on large-scale datasets. \item We provide numerical experiments demonstrating near-nominal Type~I error and increasing power for the CSD test in a bivariate setting, and validating the accuracy of the random-feature approximation against the exact $\widehat{\mathrm{CSD}}_n^2$. \end{enumerate} The remainder of the paper is structured as follows.
 Section \ref{sec:related_work} discusses related work.
 Section~\ref{sec:background} provides background on KSDs and copulas.
 Section~\ref{sec:notation} introduces all the notations and assumptions used throughout the paper.
 Section \ref{sec:csd} formally introduces the CSD, its operator, and kernel.
 Section \ref{sec:theory} establishes its key theoretical properties.
 Section \ref{sec:beyond_archimedean} extends the framework to general copulas, and Section \ref{sec:computation} details its computational properties and scalable algorithms.
+Finally, Section~\ref{sec:experiments} reports numerical experiments illustrating finite-sample testing performance and the accuracy of the random-feature approximation.